-About Put-in-Bay Ohio
+About Put-in-Bay, Ohio

-Plan your perfect Put-in-Bay Ohio Island getaway today!
+Plan your perfect Put-in-Bay, Ohio Island getaway today!

-A vacation packed full of Island adventure
+An Island vacation packed full of adventure

-Put-in-Bay Ohio, a step back in time, a vision for the future.
+More about Put-in-Bay, Ohio, a step back in time, a vision for the future.

-Visitors to Put-in-Bay Ohio take a step back in time with Commodore Oliver Hazard Perry to learn about the Battle of Lake Erie at Perry’s Victory and International Peace Memorial Visitors Center and the Lake Erie Islands Historical Society Museum.
+Visitors to Put-in-Bay, Ohio take a step back in time with Commodore Oliver Hazard Perry to learn about the Battle of Lake Erie at Perry’s Victory and International Peace Memorial Visitors Center and the Lake Erie Islands Historical Society Museum.
 Vacation with us and explore the world’s largest geode at Heineman’s Crystal Cave or discover South Bass Island’s underground river, lake and tour at Perry’s Cave Amusement Complex.
 Honeymooners and romantics take in the magnificence of our island sunsets while strolling along the walks and pathways of our beautiful downtown harbor and DeRivera park area.
-Weekday and weekend Put-in-Bay boaters can dock in the heart of it all at a number of public and private docks and are just steps away from fabulous boutiques and shopping, a wide variety of excellent restaurants, live entertainment and spirited taverns with a vibrant nightlife.
-Families and visitors will also have the opportunity to enjoy a multitude of other attractions including Heineman’s winery, The Butterfly House, putt-putt golf, historical homes & tours, the Chocolate Museum, wildlife museum, an antique carousel, a nine hole par-3 golf course, multiple jet-ski rentals, boat rentals, parasailing, kayaking, and the islands premiere resort, the Put-in-Bay Resort & Convention Center.
-Rarely will you find a vacation destination with so many attractions and experiences all within a 5-minute golf cart ride from each venue, Truely an opportunity to enjoy a vacation destination with something for everyone of all ages!
+Weekday and weekend boaters can dock in the heart of it all at a number of public and private docks and are just steps away from fabulous boutiques and shopping, a wide variety of excellent restaurants, live entertainment, and spirited taverns with a vibrant nightlife.
+Families and visitors will also have the opportunity to enjoy a multitude of other attractions including Heineman’s winery, The Butterfly House, putt-putt golf, historical homes & tours, the Chocolate Museum, wildlife museum, an antique carousel, a nine-hole par-3 golf course, multiple jet-ski rentals, boat rentals, parasailing, kayaking, and the island’s premier resort, the Put-in-Bay Resort & Convention Center.
+Rarely will you find a vacation destination with so many attractions and experiences all within a 5-minute golf cart ride from each venue, Truly an opportunity to enjoy a vacation destination with something for everyone of all ages!

-And speaking of a step back in time, Put-in-Bay Ohio is the small town we grew up in, no stop lights, a relaxed pace, ice cream shops, candy bars & merry-go-rounds are just part of the experience families will enjoy.
+And speaking of a step back in time, Put-in-Bay is the small town we grew up in, no stoplights, a relaxed pace, ice cream shops, candy bars & merry-go-rounds are just part of the experience families will enjoy.
 You can picnic at the park, kayak the bay or just stargaze on a summer night away from the bright lights of the city.
 A place where the local shopkeeper actually has the time to share and interact with their customers and you can be as mild or wild as your heart desires.